Pool & Hot Tub FAQs

 Q: How do I find a hot tub seller or store in my area?

-A: Find a Professional locator to be connected to hot tub professionals in your area.
+A: Use our Professional Locator to be connected to hot tub professionals in your area.

 Q: Can I customize my hot tub selection?

 A: Yes!
 Your PHTA professional will help you explore the many options available from buying to selecting the most appropriate placement for your hot tub.

 Q: Can I test a hot tub before I purchase it?